Citizen Initiated Referenda Presentation

 Citizen-initiated referenda are also a campaign promise that the United Conservatives made during the last election and Albertans are expecting the party to deliver on these promises.

 Obviously, politicians have a vested interest in this issue and some will be hesitant will to give voters the additional input into policy decisions that citizen-initiated referenda would allow for.

 Politicians who respect the views of their constituents should have no reason to worry and should trust that Albertans will make the right decisions.

 Getting the signature threshold right is crucial.

-Project Confederation recommends a threshold of five percent of voters who voted in the last provincial election regarding the number of total signatures.
+Project Confederation recommends a threshold of five percent regarding the number of total signatures.

 It's important to remember that the threshold simply allows the voters to have their say, so we should err on the side of giving Albertans more say and better democracy in general.

 A six-month window for the collection of signatures is recommended.

 If the window is too short it could be affected by poor weather or seasonal events such as harvest or summer vacation.

 The last thing we would want is to make the collection window so short that successful signature collection would be dependent on when it was held rather than the popularity of the issue.